-Picking the most suitable tent is the best place to start.
+Making sure you're comfortable starts with picking the most suitable tent.
 A good tip?
 Get one larger than you think you need; if there are two of you, a three- or four- person tent is an optimal size.
 When you're sorting out what to take festival camping, you'll likely discover that you'll need quite a lot of things — and fitting them inside the tent, properly secured, is a priority.

 Once you have an ideal tent with the proper waterproofing, make sure you also have the right equipment to keep it shipshape.
 A tent repair kit with all the right equipment inside it is necessary — you don't want to be dealing with a rip in the rain.
 Check over your tent before you go, practise putting it up, and test all the guy ropes and pegs.

 One of the best festival camping tips around?
 Take a sleeping mat or blow-up mattress to make sleep easier.
 Nothing spells poor sleep quality like trying to get comfortable in a sleeping bag on the cold, hard ground.
 Check before you leave that the blown-up product will indeed fit inside your tent, as you don’t want your feet poking out into the cold at night.

 Personal hygiene can be tricky at a campsite.
 If you absolutely need to feel clean at all times, baby wipes are your best friend.
 Check glamping options at the festival: there may be VIP or special sites that have access to showers or bathing facilities.
 Travel-size toiletries, deodorant and dry shampoo can also make a difference.
 Sizeable towels can be bulky and take up a lot of space, while also being difficult to dry; a quick-dry trekking towel designed for travelling is much more practical.